ferdimsu/ferdimsu/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Fiducia.gg
+- 🔭 I’m currently working on Fiducia.GG
-- 🌱 I’m currently learning math
-- 👯 I’m looking to collaborate on ^
 - ⚡ Fun fact: C++ > Rust